ucsd-cse30-f17/pa4-public/README.md

 #### 2.6 `char* bst_min(struct BST* bst)`
 This function should return the key of the smallest node in the tree (that is, the node with the smallest key).
 #### 2.7 `int bst_count(struct BST* bst)`
-This function should return the number of nodes in the tree.
+This function should just call its recursive helper, `count`, implemented in Assembly (see section 3).
+The function should return the number of nodes in the tree.
 #### 2.8 `int bst_totalLength(struct BST* bst)`
-This function should sum the lengths of all the keys in bst, and return this value (the "total length").
+This function should just call its recursive helper, `totalLength`, implemented in Assembly (see section 3).
+The function should sum the lengths of all the keys in bst, and return this value (the "total length").
 #### 2.9 `void bst_deleteTree(struct BST* bst)`
 This function deletes the whole bst tree.
 Think about what was dynamically allocated in the tree, and be sure to deallocate it.
 #### Make sure to deallocate the bst itself as well.